expo/create-react-native-app/README.md

 ### Templates

 By default you create a [bare-workflow React](https://docs.expo.io/bare/exploring-bare-workflow/) project with support for iOS, Android, and web.
 You can opt to use an example project instead by selecting the "Templates from ..." option.
-Custom templates can be used with `--template <Example Name or Github URL>` option.
+Custom templates can be used with `--template <Example Name or GitHub URL>` option.

 - Use an [example](https://github.com/expo/examples): `npx create-react-native-app -t with-typescript`
-- Use a custom template: `npx create-react-native-app --template https://github.com/someone/my-react-starter` -- Only works with Github repos on the master branch.
+- Use a custom template: `npx create-react-native-app --template https://github.com/someone/my-react-starter` -- Only works with GitHub repos on the master branch.
 - All examples can be modified in the [expo/examples](https://github.com/expo/examples) repo.

 ## Sections